Dr Emma Crawford

 Overview

-Dr Emma Crawford, works in the fields of infant-mother care, Indigenous health and education and asylum seekers' mental wellbeing (with adults and children).
-She has a strong interest in innovative, evidence based, complex interventions that address individual and systemic health issues, occupational therapist and researcher.
-Additionally, she carries out research regarding allied health student placements in culturally diverse settings including developing countries and Indigenous contexts.
-She works as a Lecturer at the University of Queensland, Australia after having worked in a range of occupational therapy roles including with children with autism, with asylum seekers, with Indigenous Australians with chronic disease and completing her PhD in Political Science and International Studies in 2015.
+Emma has a strong interest in understanding human experiences, community-driven initiatives, and strengths-based, innovative, evidence based, complex approaches to wellbeing that consider individuals and systems She also carries out research regarding allied health student placements in culturally diverse settings including low-middle income countries and Indigenous contexts.
+She works as a Lecturer at the University of Queensland, Australia after having worked in a range of occupational therapy roles including with children with autism, with asylum seekers, with Indigenous Australians with chronic disease, and completing her PhD in Political Science and International Studies in 2015.

 Research Interests

-Emma carries out research (qualitative and quantitative) with the Institite for Urban Indigenous Health regarding programs for Aboriginal and Torres Strait Islander people with chronic conditions and chronic pain.
+Emma carries out research (qualitative and quantitative) with the Institute for Urban Indigenous Health and the Aboriginal and Islander Independent Community School (The Murri School).

 • Human Rights and Occupational Therapy